Miley Cyrus: 2006–2009: Hannah Montana and early musical releases

-2010–2012: Can't Be Tamed and focus on acting
+2010–2012: New image with Can't Be Tamed and focus on acting

 Hoping to foster a more mature image, Cyrus starred in the film The Last Song (2010), based on the Nicholas Sparks novel.
 It was met with negative critical reviews but was a box office hit.
 Cyrus further attempted to shift her image with the release of her third studio album, Can't Be Tamed (2010).
 The album featured a more dance-oriented sound than her prior releases and stirred a considerable amount of controversy over its lyrical content and Cyrus's live performances.
 It sold 106,000 copies in its first week of release and became her first studio album not to top the Billboard 200 chart in the United States.
-Due to the controversy surrounding the release, the album's second and final single, "Who Owns My Heart" was released solely in German territories.
-Cyrus released her final soundtrack as Hannah Montana that October; it was a commercial failure.
+Cyrus released her final soundtrack as Hannah Montana that October; it was seen as a commercial failure due to its low position on the charts compared to her previous albums.

 Cyrus was the subject of further controversy when a video posted online in December 2010 showed her, then aged eighteen, smoking salvia with a bong.
 2010 ended with her ranking at number thirteen on the Forbes Celebrity 100 list.
 She embarked on her worldwide Gypsy Heart Tour in April 2011 which had no North American dates; she cited her various controversial moments as the reason, claiming that she only wanted to travel where she felt "the most love".
 Following the release of Can't Be Tamed, Cyrus officially parted ways with Hollywood Records.
 With her obligations to Hannah Montana fulfilled, Cyrus announced her plans to take a hiatus from music so she could focus on her acting career.
 She confirmed she would not be going to college.